mysociety/fixmyblock-wordpress/README.md

 WordPress and MySQL usernames and passwords are defined at the top of `provision/provision.sh`.

+There’s a fixtures script that sets up example menus, pages, etc, in WordPress.
+You must run it from inside the VM, like so:

+    cd /var/www/wordpress
+    /home/vagrant/shared/bin/fixture

+## Editing the styles

 You can (re)build the CSS stylesheets by running this on the host machine:

     bin/make-css